arsip/bestguess/notes/hyperfine.md

 ## Further investigation

-A thorough investigation is needed into these topics.
+More work is needed on the topics outlined in this note.
 An illuminating example follows, in which `ls -l` is measured by both BestGuess and Hyperfine without using a shell.
 Note that 10,000 runs were executed.